jtwebman/restdiff/README.md

 before something goes to production.

 It will work with any REST API that returns JSON.
 It can even handle authentication.

+Still being worked on, not ready for full production.